andreiliphd/pneumonia-federated-pysyft/README.md

-# X-ray images analysis on pneumonia with deep learning using PyTorch
+# X-ray images analysis on pneumonia with deep learning using PyTorch and PySyft
 ============

 Analysis of X-ray images of humans on pneumonia using library for privacy preserving Deep Learning PySyft.
 Project was made using dataset available by this [link](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
 We also used materials from [OpenMined](https://github.com/OpenMined/PySyft) Github repositary.